github-notion/github-notion/README.md

 ### Other environment variables

+- `DOMAIN`: Domain of your server.
+This will be used to update autolinks and webhooks on Github.
+- `GITHUB_USERNAME` (Optional): The github account that will be used to access all API calls.
+- `GITHUB_PERSONAL_ACCESS_TOKEN` (Optional): You can create a `Personal Access Token` under github personal account's settings page.
+You are encouraged to create a dummy account dedicated to your organization.
+Even github recommends this approach and calls it `machine user`
+- `GITHUB_ORGANIZATION` (Optional): The github organization to use this dashboard with.
+- `MANAGE_STATUS` (Optional, default to `false`): Whether the integration should update ticket statuses.
+Allowed values are: `true` | `false`
+- `MANAGE_AUTOLINKS`(Optional, default to `true`): Whether the integration should update autolinks of each repo.
+Allowed values are: `true` | `false`
+- `MANAGE_PUBLIC_REPO_AUTOLINKS` (Optional, default to `false`): Whether public repo's autolinks should be managed.
+This is useful if you don't want to expose ticket urls to public through public repos.
 - `TICKET_TYPE_FIELD`: Refer to `Important Properties` of `Notion`
 - `TICKET_ID_FIELD`: Refer to `Important Properties` of `Notion`
 - `TICKET_REF_FIELD`: Refer to `Important Properties` of `Notion`